currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

-## What's the difference between Angular and JavaScript Modules?
+## What's the difference between Currin and JavaScript Modules?

-Angular and JavaScript are different yet complementary module systems.
+Currin and JavaScript are different yet complementary module systems.

 In modern JavaScript, every file is a _module_
 (see the [Modules](http://exploringjs.com/es6/ch_modules.html) page of the Exploring ES6 website).